Chain-of-Sketch: Enabling Global Visual Reasoning: Experiments on OOD generalization and model size

 \subsection{OOD generalization}

-Next, we consider the out-of-distribution (OOD) generalization performance of different methods where we show the inductive scratchpad model has a superior OOD generalization performance.
-This observation is due to the fact that the inductive scratchpad model only learns the steps of the reasoning process, and as a result, is independent of the number of reasoning steps required allowing it to generalize to harder problems with its adaptive compute time.
+Next, we consider the out-of-distribution (OOD) generalization performance of different methods and show that the inductive CoS model exhibits superior OOD generalization.
+This observation is due to the fact that the inductive CoS model only learns the steps of the reasoning process, and as a result, is independent of the number of reasoning steps required---allowing it to generalize to harder problems with its adaptive compute time.

-For the cycles task, we can control the complexity of the task with the number of nodes.
+For the cycles task, we control task complexity via the number of nodes.
 In particular, for OOD experiments, we consider training on samples with 12 nodes and then testing on samples with a higher number of nodes and thus higher complexity.
 The results are visualized in Figure \ref{fig:ood-cycles-strings}.

-For the maze tasks, we do not change the size of the maze as it would result in resolution inconsistencies.
+For the maze tasks, we keep the maze size the same.
 Instead, we create a dataset of easier samples for training (e.g., if the source and sink points are connected their distance is less than or equal to $30$) and use the main task dataset for validation.
 We explain the OOD training datasets for the maze tasks in more detail in Appendix \ref{app:dataset-generation}.
-The OOD results for the rectangular maze task are shown in Table \ref{tab:ood-maze-rect}.
-It can be seen that the inductive scratchpad model achieves almost perfect accuracy on OOD samples while the single-scratchpad model performs slightly better than random.
+The OOD results for the rectangular maze task are shown in Table \ref{tab:ood-comparison}.
+It can be seen that the inductive CoS model achieves almost perfect accuracy on OOD samples while the single-frame model performs slightly better than random.
+For the PVR task, we use a $7 \times 7$ grid and $k=2,3,4$ images per row for training and $7 \times 7$ grid and $k=5$ images per row for OOD samples.
+As shown in Table \ref{tab:ood-comparison}, the inductive model achieves $\approx 80\%$ accuracy while the OOD performance of the single-frame model is at chance level.
 We present more OOD experiments in Appendix \ref{app:additional-exps}.